 The events that occurred in the “upper room,” also known as the “Cenacle,” are described in Matthew 26:1–29, Mark 14:12–25, Luke 22:7–20, and John 13:1–38.
-During these last hours that Jesus spent with His beloved friends, He ate with them, instituted the New Covenant in His blood, gave them last minute instructions and encouragement, and prayed His “high priestly prayer” over them.
-Then He went out to face the sorrow, betrayal, rejection, and death for which He came into the world.
+During these last hours that Jesus spent with His beloved friends, He ate with them, instituted the New Covenant in His blood, gave them last-minute instructions and encouragement, and prayed His “high priestly prayer” over them.
+Then He went out to face the sorrow, betrayal, rejection, and death for which He had come into the world.

-After Judas’ departure, Jesus instituted the New Covenant in His blood, a new command that those who follow Him are to love one another and live by the power of the Holy Spirit.
-We remember this act each time we enter into the Christian sacrament of communion, celebrating Christ’s body which was broken for us and His blood, which was shed for us.
+After Judas’s departure, Jesus instituted the New Covenant in His blood, a new command that those who follow Him are to love one another and live by the power of the Holy Spirit.
+We remember this act each time we observe the Christian ordinance of communion, celebrating Christ’s body broken for us and His blood shed for us.
 After this, Jesus made His first prediction of Peter’s coming denial (Luke 22:31-38).

-The Apostle John gives us very little information about the events of the evening in the upper room.
-He does tell us that Jesus prayed over the disciples in what is called His “high-priestly prayer” in John 17 because the following chapter begins by saying that after He had spoken those words, He and the disciples went to the Garden of Gethsemane, where He was betrayed.
+The apostle John gives us very little information about the events of the evening in the upper room.
+He does tell us that Jesus prayed over the disciples in what is called His “high priestly prayer” in John 17 because the following chapter begins by saying that after He had spoken those words, He and the disciples went to the Garden of Gethsemane, where He was betrayed.
 The prayer of Jesus for the disciples is the culmination of His dealings with them and is a poignant reminder of His deep love and concern for them.
-Knowing that He would soon be leaving them, He left them in the care of His Father, asking that they may be one and asking that He keep them in His name (v.
-11).
-He asks His Father to keep them from the evil one (v.
-15) and to sanctify them by the truth, which is His Word (v.
-17).
-He applies this same prayer to believers in all ages by saying “I do not ask for these only, but also for those who will believe in me through their word” (v.
-20).
+Knowing that He would soon be leaving them, He committed them to the care of His Father, asking that they may be one and asking that the Father keep them in Jesus’ name (verse 11).
+He asks His Father to keep them from the evil one (verse 15) and to sanctify them by the truth, which is His Word (verse 17).
+He applies this same prayer to believers in all ages, saying, “I do not ask for these only, but also for those who will believe in me through their word” (verse 20).

 Many of the events of the upper room echo down to us today.
-We live under the New Covenant instituted at that time, we observe the sacrament of the Lord’s Supper in remembrance of that night (1 Corinthians 11:23–26), and we live under the blessing of His prayer for all those who loved and follow Him.
+We live under the New Covenant instituted at that time, we observe the ordinance of the Lord’s Supper in remembrance of that night (1 Corinthians 11:23–26), and we live under the blessing of His prayer for all those who love and follow Him.